vwxyzjn/cleanrl/docs/rl-algorithms/sac.md

 Other noteworthy implementation details apart from the Atari wrapping are as follows:

 1. [`sac_atari.py`](https://github.com/timoklein/cleanrl/blob/sac-discrete/cleanrl/sac_atari.py) initializes the weights of its networks using He initialization (named after its author Kaiming He) from the paper ["Delving Deep into Rectifiers:
 Surpassing Human-Level Performance on ImageNet Classification"](https://arxiv.org/pdf/1502.01852.pdf).
 The corresponding function in PyTorch is `kaiming_normal_`, its documentation can be found [here](https://pytorch.org/docs/stable/nn.init.html).
-In essence, it means weights of each layer are initialized according to a Normal distribution with mean 0 and
+In essence, it means the weights of each layer are initialized according to a Normal distribution with mean $\mu=0$ and

     $$
         \sigma = \frac{\text{gain}}{\sqrt{\text{fan}}}~,